Courtney’s House Founder and Executive Director

 We don’t talk about boys enough, being trafficked.
 We don’t talk about boys.
 And I was seeking help for sexual assault and we don’t talk about boys enough in those videos of pornography that all of our boys have been in.

-GARRETT: One thing that I wanted to ask you, Tina, is I saw on Instagram, um, that you guys recently went to Instagram and talked with them.
+GARRETT: So sad.
+One thing that I wanted to ask you, Tina, is I saw on Instagram, um, that you guys recently went to Instagram and talked with them.
 And can you talk to that a little bit about what was discussed and why you went and met with Instagram?

-TINA: Oh, I can only say a little, but there is a lot to come and actually Instagram was the second. youTube and Google was the first.
+TINA: Oh, I can only say a little, but there is a lot to come and actually Instagram was the second.
+YouTube and Google was the first.
 We met with them in February.

 TINA: And then you- and then Instagram this week.
-And the reason why we met with them (cough )excuse me.
+And the reason why we met with them (cough) excuse me.

 GARRETT: No, you’re fine.

 TINA: The reason we met with them was really because I don’t think they understand the biggest problem that they have on Instagram with a lot of the child sex trafficking, and adults being sex trafficked, and then selling, you know, in the lives.

 So we wanted to have them more aware of what was going on.
 Our youth, actually, in our program, made some wonderful fact sheets, showed us some things to show them how they are being solicited by grown men online.
 They’re sending pictures of their penises and asking them for sex.

 And that is about, all of our survivors, right?
 Everyone is getting this.
 They don’t know what to do.
 They were coming at us asking, “What do I say?”
 These people are blocked but they keep following them.
 And Instagram was unaware.